Chapter 5101:6-9 Further Appeal

 (4) Notice of appeal

-(a) The individual shall mail a notice of appeal to the "Ohio Department of Job and Family Services, Office of Legal Services, 30 East Broad Street 31st Floor, Columbus, Ohio 43215-3414."
+(a) The individual shall mail a notice of appeal to the "Ohio Department of Job and Family Services, Office of Legal and Acquisition Services, 30 East Broad Street 31st Floor, Columbus, Ohio 43215-3414."
 The individual shall also file notice of appeal with the appropriate court of common pleas.

-(b) In accordance with section 5101.35 of the Revised Code, the mailing and filing of notice of appeal shall be no later than thirty calendar days after the date the office of legal service mails the administrative appeal decision.
+(b) In accordance with section 5101.35 of the Revised Code, the mailing and filing of notice of appeal shall be no later than thirty calendar days after the date the office of legal and acquisition service mails the administrative appeal decision.
 However, the court may extend the time for mailing and filing notice when good cause is shown.
-The extension shall not exceed six months from the date the office of legal services mails the administrative appeal decision.
+The extension shall not exceed six months from the date the office of legal and acquisition services mails the administrative appeal decision.

 (c) The notice of appeal shall state the names of the individual and the Ohio department of job and family services (ODJFS), the docket number and the date of the administrative appeal decision from which appeal is being made, and the grounds upon which it is being appealed.

 Upon receipt of the notice of appeal, the office of legal and acquisition services shall certify the records to the court.

 (a) The individual or authorized representative may request a copy of the tape recording of the hearing from the office of legal and acquisition services.

 Such requests must be in writing and received by the office of legal and acquisition services within thirty calendar days following the filing of the notice of appeal.